 A birth certificate is required in order to enjoy various rights, such as access to medical care, registration in school, and access to benefits such as child allowance, single parent allowance, and minimum guaranteed income scheme.

-There are no reports of difficulties in regard to civil registration of beneficiaries of international protection.
+There are no reports of difficulties in regard to civil registration of BIPs.

 Article 8 Civil Registry Law.